Tech Brew Ride Home

 I’ve got another potential tipping point day for you.
 Anthropic is making yet more shockwaves across the industry by NOT releasing a model.
 Why?
 Because it could potentially break everything software related.
 Does that matter if the Chinese AI companies will just release everything open source?
 And Elon says he personally doesn’t want a dime from Sam Altman.
 Anthropic says its most powerful AI cyber model is too dangerous to release publicly — so it built Project Glasswing (VentureBeat) AI joins

-- Intelligent reportTipping Point In The AI Horse Race?
+- Intelligent ReportTipping Point In The AI Horse Race?

 Published Apr 7, 2026